-Once your maid is convinced about that, you can help your maid register for the vaccine at https://preregister.vaccine.gov.sg/.
+Once your maid is convinced about that, she can walk in to any Vaccination Centre without prior appointment.
+Alternatively, you can help your maid register for the vaccine at https://preregister.vaccine.gov.sg/.
 Your maid will then receive an SMS as soon as there are slots available for booking.

 After obtaining a vaccination slot and before going for the vaccination, you have to make sure that your maid has downloaded the TraceTogether mobile app or brought along the token to facilitate contact tracing.
 The subsequent vaccine dosage will be administered accordingly.